 Please note that you must have filed for your preliminary credential prior to starting classes in the clear program.
 Additionally, you must be employed as a teacher when you begin the clear program.
-Accommodations will be provided only for students in the Master's program who are not yet employed.
+Accommodations will be provided only for students in the Mentor's program who are not yet employed.
 Otherwise you will need to hold off on starting clear/induction until you have a teaching position.

-Program Requirement Plan for Clear Education Specialist Credential units, 9 of which applies to the MSE Concentration in Special Education.
+Program Requirement Plan for Clear Education Specialist Credential

+The CSUF Clear/Induction Education Specialist Credential Program for Mild to Moderate Support Needs, Extensive Support Needs, and Early Childhood Special Education includes 12 units, 9 of which applies to the MSE Concentration in Special Education.
 Two courses support the development and review of the ILP, while others address use of educational technologies to support teaching and learning, methodologies for research, and current issues and trends in special education.